Woaf/JPaint/JPaint/README.md

 Class naming follows the CapitalCamelCase convention.
 When defining a class, all public then private data members should come first.
 They are followed by the public then the private functions.

+## String checks:
+When checking if a String is equal to another String or constant, ALWAYS USE the default (string1).`equals(string2)` function!